Division rings for group algebras of virtually compact special groups and $3$-manifold groups: Division rings for groups with the factorisation property

-\begin{proof} Compact special groups are good and have the factorisation property \cite[Corollary 4.3]{Schreve_AtiyahVCS}.
-Moreover, compact special groups are finitely generated and have finite cohomological dimension, since they have finite classifying space.
-The claim then follows from the proof of \cref{thm:VCS_field}.
-The last statement about Hughes-freeness follows from \cref{lem:HF_fi}. \qedhere \end{proof}
+\begin{proof} Compact special groups are residually (torsion-free nilpotent) and therefore $\mathcal D_{k*H}$ exists by \cref{thm:HFresults}.
+Moreover, compact special groups are good and have the factorisation property \cite[Corollary 4.3]{Schreve_AtiyahVCS} and are of finite type, since they have finite classifying spaces.
+Hence there is an embedding of $k*G$ into a division ring $\mathcal D \cong \mathcal D_{k*H} * [G/H]$ by \cref{thm:VCS_field}.
+The embedding $k*G \hookrightarrow \mathcal D$ is Linnell and unique by \cref{cor:HF_fi}. \qedhere \end{proof}

-\begin{cor} Let $G$ be a torsion-free virtually compact special group and let $k$ be a division ring.
-Then the Kaplansky zero divisor conjecture holds for any crossed product $k * G$. \qedhere \end{cor}
+In \cite[Theorem 1.6]{JaikinLinton_oneRelCoherence}, Jaikin-Zapirain and Linton prove that $kG$ is coherent whenever $k$ is of characteristic $0$ and $G$ is the fundamental group of a finite reducible $2$-complex without proper powers.
+The class $\mathcal R$ of all fundamental groups of finite reducible $2$-complexes without proper powers can be described algebraically as the smallest class of groups containing $\Z$, that is closed under free product, and satisfying the following property: if $G, H \in \mathcal R$, then $G*H/\llangle w \rrangle \in \mathcal R$, where $w$ is an element of $G*H$ that is not a proper power.

-In \cite[Theorem 1.1]{Jaikin_oneRelCoherence}, Jaikin-Zapirain proves that $kG$ is coherent whenever $k$ is of characteristic $0$ and $G$ is a torsion-free one-relator group.
-The only reason the assumption that $k$ is of characteristic $0$ is needed is to ensure that a Hughes-free division ring $\mathcal D_{kG}$ exists, which follows from the fact that one-relator groups satisfy the Atiyah conjecture \cite{JaikinLopez_Atiyah}.
-From Jaikin-Zapirain's arguments and the existence of $\mathcal D_{kG}$ we prove coherence of more one-relator group algebras in positive characteristic.
+Crucially, we recall Howie's result that the fundamental group of reducible $2$-complexes without proper powers are locally indicable \cite[Theorem 4.2]{Howie_locIndGps}.
+The only reason the assumption that $k$ is of characteristic $0$ is needed is to ensure that a Hughes-free division ring $\mathcal D_{kG}$ exists, which follows from the fact that one-relator groups satisfy the Strong Atiyah Conjecture \cite{JaikinLopez_Atiyah}.
+From Jaikin-Zapirain and Linton's arguments and the existence of $\mathcal D_{k*G}$ we obtain the coherence of some $2$-complex fundamental group algebras in positive characteristic.

-\begin{cor} Let $G$ be a virtually compact special torsion-free one-relator group and let $k$ be any division ring.
-Then the group algebra $kG$ is coherent. \end{cor}
+\begin{cor} Let $G \in \mathcal R$ and let $k$ be a division ring.
+If $G$ is virtually compact special, then any crossed product $k*G$ is coherent. \end{cor}

-Thanks to the work of Linton \cite[Theorem 8.2]{Linton_ORH}, we know that all one-relator groups with negative immersions are virtually compact special.
-Moreover, Louder and Wilton proved that $G$ has negative immersions if and only if the defining word of $G$ has primitivity rank at least $3$ (see \cref{def:PR}).
+We remark that though the results of Jaikin-Zapirain and Linton are stated for group algebras, all of their techniques work just as well in the crossed product case.